ethanhann/eeh-navigation/doc/optional-features/icons.md

 ## iconClass

-A CSS class that corresponds to an icon in a library like FontAwesome.
+A CSS class that corresponds to an icon in a library like [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/).

 ```
 eehNavigationProvider